 Ironically, the pieces for which Dink was convicted had urged diaspora Armenians to let go of their anger against the Turks.
 The prosecution was sharply criticized by the European Union, which Turkey has sought to join.
 Dink said he would take the case to the European Court of Human Rights in Strasbourg, France, to clear his name.

-Dink edited Agos for all of the newspaper's 11-year existence.
-Agos, the only Armenian newspaper in Turkey, had a circulation of just 6,000, but its political influence was vast.
+Dink edited Agos for the first 11 years of the paper’s existence.
+The only Armenian newspaper in Turkey, Agos had a circulation of just 6,000 at the time of Dink’s death, but its political influence was vast.
 Dink regularly appeared on television to express his views.

 In a February 2006 interview with CPJ, Dink said that he hoped his critical reporting would pave the way for peace between the two peoples.
 "I want to write and ask how we can change this historical conflict into peace," he said.